Previously known as the EX37, Infiniti's compact crossover was rebadged as the QX50 due to Infiniti's recent lineup-wide renaming strategy.

 Want more luxury features?
 Infiniti offers three optional packages packed with extra goodies.

-The Premium Package adds a navigation system with NavTraffic, NavWeather and Zagat Survey Restaurant Guide, an 11-speaker Bose Premium Audio system, streaming audio via Bluetooth, Aluminum roof rails and an Around View monitor with front and rear sonar parking aids.
+The Premium Package adds a navigation system with NavTraffic, NavWeather and Zagat Survey Restaurant Guide, an 11-speaker Bose Premium Audio sound system, aluminum roof rails and an Around View monitor with front and rear sonar parking sensors.
 The Around View system includes small front, side and rear-mounted cameras to project an all-around view of every side of the vehicle, helping reduce blind spots when parking.